SuperOfficeDocs/superoffice-docs/docs/onsite/install/database/index.md

 ## Supported databases

 The latest versions are MS SQL Server 2019 and Oracle 18c.
-Also check out the [complete list of supported databases][4] and our [compatibility reports][1].
+Also, check out the [complete list of supported databases][4] and our [compatibility reports][1].

 ## Unicode and ANSI database?